-We have psychologists on staff to help support our students, families and our staff to implement positive strategies to enhance psychological wellbeing and positive mental health.
+We have a School Psychologist/School Counsellor on staff to help support our students, families and our staff to implement positive strategies to enhance psychological wellbeing and positive mental health.

 The whole staff of St Lucy’s gives emphasis to the wellbeing of students, including:

 - being attentive to the emotional as well as physical well-being of students